Dplepler/AtOS/README.md

 Written in Assembly 8086

 # To run this project
-Just run the setup.py file or you can directly download the Floppy Disk and put it in some kind of vmware I was a foolish man when I worked on this project so I ran it with Virtual Box but this should work with vmware, or any software as well
+Just run the setup.py file or you can directly download the Floppy Disk and put it in some kind of hypervisorish technology.
+I was a foolish man when I worked on this project so I ran it with Virtual Box but this should work with vmware, or any software as well.

 # Capabilities
 - Create files